JVital2013/vitality-goes/docs/scripts.md

 Vitality GOES comes with a number of scripts to enhance and extend its functionality.
 All of these scripts are optional, and are included in the `scripts/` folder. `Cleanup-EmwinText.sh` is highly recommended since it keeps your EMWIN folder from getting too full.

-Some scripts will pull settings from the `scriptconfig.ini` file.
-This file must be in the same directory as the script when you run it.
-Make sure you configure this file before running the scripts!

-A sample config for GOES-16 is included in the scripts folder, but additional samples can be found in the [configs folder](/configs).
-There are currently no scripts written for data from SatDump (TODO).
+**To get started,** copy `scriptconfig.ini` from the sample config folder you're using into the `scripts/` folder.
+Then, update all pertinent values.
+See each script's documentation for what's needed.
 Unlike the ini files for Vitality GOES itself, you need to make sure there are no spaces around the equal sign (=).
 Also, comments should start with a #.

+As of right now, scripts are for Linux only.
+Similar batch files for Windows can be found at [https://usradioguy.com/custom-imagery-scripts-for-goes/](https://usradioguy.com/custom-imagery-scripts-for-goes/).

 ## Timelapse scripts

 ### CreateVideos-ABI.sh
+* **Only works with goestools - SatDump is not supported**
 * *Additional required system packages: `ffmpeg imagemagick`*
 * *Set `videoDir`, `abiSrcDir`, `abiImgSource`, and `abiVidName` in scriptconfig.ini before running*

 CreateVideos-ABI.sh creates timelapse videos of ABI image products.
 Timelapses are rendered at 15 frames a second from midnight 1 week ago to midnight last night "satellite time".
-Videos are stored in the `html/videos` folder of Vitality GOES so they can be viewed in the web client.
+Videos are stored in `videoDir`, which should be the `videos/` folder of Vitality GOES so they can be viewed in the web client.

 To setup this script, it's important to understand how the `abiImgSource` and `abiVidName` variables interact with each other.
 These variables are arrays, and each of the arrays are "lined up" with each other.
 For example, the first element in `abiImgSource` and `abiVidName` are the configs for the first video.
 The second element of each array is the config for the next video, the third element of each array is the config for the third video, and so on.